 SARS is caused by a coronavirus, one of a group of viruses that are responsible for about one third of all cases of the common cold.
-The variety that causes SARS had not been previously identified, and may have been transmitted to humans from a civet species in whose blood the virus is also found.
-Civets are considered a delicacy in SE China, where the disease originated.
+The variety that causes SARS had not been previously identified, and may have been transmitted to humans from civets or bats; some studies have suggested that bats were the ultimate source of the virus and civets were intermediate hosts.
 Infection with SARS mainly occurs when a person in close contact with someone who has the disease is exposed to exhaled droplets.
 The spread of the disease has been controlled by isolating infected patients and quarantining those exposed to them.

 See study by T. Abraham (2004).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.